 - Used correctly, this science can boost your immune system, bolstering your body’s ability to defend itself.

-- Since many EOs used in aromatherapy are known to fight off disease causing microorganisms (including antibiotic resistant bacteria), this form of treatment also offers protection to the body from the outside.
+- Since many essential oils used in aromatherapy are known to fight off disease causing microorganisms (including antibiotic resistant bacteria), this form of treatment also offers protection to the body from the outside.

 - Its ability to relax your body has a direct impact on the secretion of cortisol and adrenalin (the stress hormones).
 Lower levels of these hormones means regulated heart rate and blood pressure.